osg-htc/technology/docs/release/new-release-series.md

 -   Add Koji package signing

     -   Starting with OSG 23, we've been using a set of two RPM signing keys for each new release series:
-        - An "auto" key, used to sign development rpms on-build in Kojihub.
+        - An "auto" key, used to sign development RPMs on-build in Kojihub.
-        - A "developer" key, used to sign rpms upon promotion from development to testing.
+        - A "developer" key, used to sign RPMs upon promotion from development to testing.

         These keys should be generated and placed on a Yubikey, then installed on the Kojihub host.
         See [OSG Yubikey Generation][osg-yubikey] for up-to-date documentation on this process.